Skip to content

 Running tasks devenv:enterShell

-Succeeded devenv:pre-commit:install 25ms
+Succeeded devenv:git-hooks:install 25ms

 Succeeded bash:hello 9ms